 Properties option opens the Properties page of the specific subasset.

-Annotate option allows you to annotate the specific subasset.
+Annotate option lets you annotate the specific subasset.
 The annotations you use on separate subassets are collected and displayed together when the parent asset is opened for viewing.

 Page Overview option displays all the subassets simultaneously.